Foreland Fields School 6th Form

-A number of our students choose to move into our sixth form at Foreland Fields School.
+A number of our students choose to move into our Sixth Form at Foreland Fields School.
 Staying in school offers structure and familiarity and students get to stay with their friends and teachers.
-This will be discussed and agreed with the student’s class teacher and Leader of Learning.
+This will be discussed and agreed with the student’s class teacher / Pathway Lead (Leader of Learning).

 Foreland Fields Sixth Form

 The 6th Form Pioneers curriculum focuses on the development of life skills, social skills and work-related learning in order to support students’ transition to further education or work.
 Students following the Pioneers Pathway will have opportunities to gain accreditation (Pearson Edexcel academic and vocational qualifications) in maths, English, ICT and pre-vocational studies.
 Students will also have opportunities to work towards the Duke of Edinburgh and the Unit Awards Schemes.

 - Make personal choices

 - To prepare for the world of work

 - Understand what happens after Foreland Fields School and prepare for adulthood